Fremont, California: Transportation

 Fremont is served by Interstate 880 (Nimitz Freeway) and Interstate 680 (Sinclair Freeway).
 Though they do not intersect, they are connected in the Warm Springs district via a very busy one-mile segment of Mission Boulevard which is SR 262.
 In addition, it is served by SR 84 and the segment of Mission Boulevard which is SR 238.
 The city is the eastern terminus of the Dumbarton Bridge.

 Elevated sound levels exist along Interstate 880; Caltrans and the city have sought to mitigate sound levels by constructing noise barriers.

 Regional rail transportation is provided by BART and the Altamont Corridor Express (ACE).
 Fremont's BART station once served as the southernmost terminus for the BART system; a 5.4 mi BART extension to the Warm Springs / South Fremont station opened on March 25, 2017.
-A southward BART extension into Santa Clara county and the Milpitas and Berryessa/North San José stations opened on June 13, 2020; a further BART extension to downtown San Jose is in the planning stages.
+A southward BART extension into Santa Clara county and the Milpitas and Berryessa/North San José stations opened on June 13, 2020; a further BART extension to downtown San Jose is in progress.
 The Fremont-Centerville station provides a stopping point for ACE service, which travels from Stockton to San Jose, as well as for Amtrak's Capitol Corridor service.
 Bus service is provided by AC Transit locally.